weeklyd3/stuff/readme.txt

 III.
 How to Contribute
 Run the following code at the prompt to clone the repo:
 AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files$ git clone https://github.com/weeklyd3/weeklyd3.github.io weeklyd3
+AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files$ cd weeklyd3
+AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files/weeklyd3$ git init
+AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files/weeklyd3$ echo All set!
+All set!
 Run into any errors?
 Try this:
 AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files$ su -
 Password:
 AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files# git clone https://github.com/weeklyd3/weeklyd3.github.io weeklyd3
 It should be able to complete as root.

+So now, you've done some really nice edits...but only on your machine.
+You need to also run this to push the changes to GitHub:
+[CD to the project directory] AAAA.AAAA@BARF-AAAAAAAAAA:/home/AAAA.AAAA/github_files/weeklyd3$ git push Even!

+Then, go online to https://github.com/weeklyd3/weeklyd3.github.io .
+You'll see something like this:

+MYACCOUNT                        √ Update script.js (abc123) (history)

+If you see √ next to the commit summary, then the website has been republished.
+If you still don't see the changes, try clearing the cache.
+Sometimes, the check mark √ isn't always there immediately.
+Sometimes, you'll see a yellow dot, meaning that checks are still being run.
+To fix this, just wait around 3 minutes.
+It can sometimes take up to 4 minutes to run.
+After that, you'll either see the check mark √ or still the yellow dot, meaning that the checks are taking really long to publish.
+Just wait!

+┌──────────────────────────────────────────────────────────┐
+│ NOTE:                                                    │
+│ CodeQL Analysis (Python) takes the longest to run.       |
+└──────────────────────────────────────────────────────────┘

 IV.
 Protections Against Spam
 1. Preamble